App Development: User Guide

 Name The name, it is required and is used to refer to the style.

 Padding The padding is the amount of space to be added inside the area being styled between its edges and the content.
 A smart input control allows you to input the specification in Uniform, Symmetrical, or Individual formats.
 Please note that the suffix px, usually used with CSS is not entered and is assumed.
-Because we are using a generic minimal styling, specifying the values as a percentage is not supported at this time.
+Because we are using a generic minimal styling, specifying the values as a percentage is not supported currently.

 Margin The margin is the amount of space to be added around the area being styled.
 The format and restrictions are same as for Padding above.